-Over the past five years, I’ve gone from learning how to start a blog and growing it to more than 500,000 monthly readers.
+Over the past five years, I’ve gone from learning how to start a blog and growing it to more than 500,000 monthly readers (head over here if you want my top blogging tips).
 I’ve launched online courses, started a profitable freelance business, built physical products and more.

 I grew my side business to over six figures in revenue before quitting my job in 2016.

 Now, I’m teaching other entrepreneurs how to do get started in my free course, Find a Profitable Business Idea today.
 But this post isn’t really about me (surprise).
 And I want to start by answering an important question…

 I’ll be the first to tell you that each and every one of these entrepreneurs I’ve interviewed to share their business advice with you—have had their own unique journey to building a successful business.
 They’re all different.
 Some come from backgrounds of wealth and influential connections—while others have built empires starting truly from nothing.